 Schatz argues that the Labor Board vets, who saw themselves as disinterested technocrats, were in truth utopian reformers aiming to transform the world.
 Beginning in the 1970s stagflation era, they faced unforeseen opposition, and the cooperative relationships they had fostered withered.
 Yet their protégé George Shultz used mediation techniques learned from his mentors to assist in the integration of Southern public schools, institute affirmative action in industry, and conduct Cold War negotiations with Mikhail Gorbachev.

-About the AuthorRonald W. Schatz is a professor of history at Wesleyan University.
+About the AuthorRonald W. Schatz is a retired professor of history at Wesleyan University.
 He is the author of The Electrical Workers: A History of Labor at General Electric and Westinghouse, 1923–60.